|| The Last Page Season 1

 But her fate is sealed.
 She will marry Lochlann and become a princess bound by duty and propriety and hope that the royal physicians can cure whatever ails her before rumors spread of the sickly princess and she is locked away.

 “Fine, you might not need a new gown.
 But I do!
 Come with me, Ein.”
+Dierdre is crouched on the floor, picking up shards of glass.
+But Ein does not need to see her sister's face to know how wide she is smiling.

 She guides her horse down the winding path, ruminating on the news.
 A ball, and so soon before the wedding.
 But why?
 Lochlann does not enjoy balls himself, but he attends them and wears a dazzling smile the entire time.
 The few times he has hosted one personally, they were planned months in advance, not weeks.